iyer-karthik/black-tea.github.io/_posts/2017-06-16-Exporting-PostGIS-Data.md

 ## Tools for Exporting your PostGIS data

 ### ogr2ogr
 Ogr2Ogr is a command-line utility program designed to convert spatial data between different file formats.
-This is the quickest and most often recommended approach for quickly getting your data out of a PostGIS Table onto your drive.
+This is the quickest and therefore most often recommended approach for quickly getting your data out of a PostGIS Table onto your drive.
 The structure of how you would create a command using this utility is detailed [here](http://www.gdal.org/ogr2ogr.html) on the GDAL website.
 For example, from the windows command line, you could send the following command to pull a PostGIS table into the ESRI Shapefile format:
 ```
 ogr2ogr -f "ESRI Shapefile" C:\Temp\test.shp PG: "host=localhost user=your_username_here
 dbname=your_db_name_here password=your_password_here" "your_table_name_here"